 Australian goods and services exports to the UK have a broad base, covering a wide range of sectors.
 This base includes major firm activity (such as in financial services, with Australian banks having a longstanding presence in the market), through to small and medium enterprises.
 The results of Australia’s International Business Survey 2014 (AIBS 2014), which included data from more than 1600 Australian businesses, re-affirmed the importance of the UK market to Australian businesses.
 The survey found that Australian businesses considered the UK their fourth most important current and future market.
 The UK was rated the most important market for software and media, and the third most important market for elaborate manufactures, professional services, and wholesale trade.
 ABS data for 2013/14 for goods exporters also showed that the UK was the sixth most frequent export destination for Australian goods exporters, with 5153 individual firms exporting to the market in that year.

-While minerals are our leading export, the wine industry is an increasingly significant sector in Australia’s trade with the UK.
+While resources are our leading export, the wine industry is an increasingly significant sector in Australia’s trade with the UK.
 The UK is currently our second most valuable wine export destination.
 Australian wine is the market leader in the UK and has been for a decade.
 One in five bottles of wine consumed in the UK is Australian.
-Some recent growth areas include premium fruit, meat and organic produce.
+Some other areas of recent export growth include premium fruit, meat and organic produce.